Chase Credit Journey for Checking Credit Score

 Is Chase Credit Journey Accurate?

 Is Chase Credit Journey good in terms of accuracy?
-Yes.
-The tool relies on the VantageScore 3.0 model and provides results based on six main factors:
+Yes!
+The tool uses the VantageScore 3.0 model, relying on data from major credit bureaus and provides results based on six main factors:

 The calculation model has been developed by TransUnion, Experian, and Equifax, which ensures its accuracy.
-But that leads to another common question that concerns individuals is — does Chase Credit Journey affect credit score?
+But that leads to another question that concerns individuals — does Chase Credit Journey affect your credit score?
 The answer is no. The information is pulled with a soft inquiry, so there is no negative effect on your credit score.
-The only downside is that numerous lenders use a FICO score instead of VantageScore, so it’s something to keep in mind, as numbers can vary.
+The only downside is that numerous lenders still prefer FICO scores instead of VantageScore, so it’s something to keep in mind, as numbers might vary slightly.

 If you are interested in alternatives to Chase Credit Journey, some popular options include: